MatthewT0/GenAI-Image-Forensics-Toolbox/README.md

 ### Add Images to Corresponding Directories
-This code is written on the assumption that the naming syntax of the images is:
+This code assumes that the naming syntax of the images is:
 `[ToolOfManipulation]_[Class]_inpaint_[NumID]_[IterationNum]`.

 For example,